 - Melt butter and chocolate together in a small bowl that is sitting in a pot of water (A double boiler).

-- Place the mascarpone in a bowl where you will use an electric hand mixture in later.
+- Place the mascarpone in a bowl where you will use an electric hand mixture later.

-- Once melted stir and mix in the sweetleaf drops and powdered sweetener.
-Combine well.
+- Once melted stir and pour over the mascarpone.

 - Mix chocolate and mascarpone together with ane electric hand mixter.